feature-hub/feature-hub/docs/guides/server-side-rendering-using-react.md

 > rendered on the server or on the client.

-Together with the Feature App manager and the React Feature App loader, the integrator can then render React Feature Apps that have asynchronous
+Together with the Feature App manager and the React Feature App loader, the integrator can then render React Feature Apps that depend on asynchronous operations to fully render their initial view:
-dependencies:

 ```js
 const featureAppManager = new FeatureAppManager(featureServiceRegistry, {